 Blink’s compact cameras are designed to capture short video clips when activated by motion, but avoid being hard-wired thanks to the power from 2 AA lithium batteries.
 These can keep the device going for up to 2 years, communicating via a mini hub called the Sync Module 2.
 Customers of Blink before April 2020 got free cloud storage – many customers chose Blink for this.
 Now, although that is no longer available for new customers, it is possible to record via a simple USB stick and the Sync Module 2 (included if you buy a system), but new features will essentially be reserved for those who subscribe; a fun one is hourly photos assembled into timelapse so you can review what happened as you slept.
 The Blink system’s friction installation is simple, though you’d want it out of reach for thieves.
 Clearly the default settings are designed to preserve battery life, but the app offers choices like ‘early motion’ so you can choose your own priorities.

-The whole system is weather-resistant and is claimed to work in temperatures ranging from -30°C to +48.5°C, while the Ring smartphone app offers notifications and live view for free, meaning you can be alerted to movement and see what’s happening - from anywhere in the world - at no cost.
+The priciest of the Ring outdoor cameras (the cheaper Ring Stick-Up Camera is also on this list), this is more a bout packing a punch than saving pennies.
+The dual-bulb 2000 lumen floodlights and a scary 110-decibel siren sit either side of a high dynamic range camera and the whole system is weather-resistant and is claimed to work in temperatures ranging from -20°C to +48.5°C, while the app offers notifications and live view for free, meaning you can be alerted to movement and see what’s happening live at no cost.
 Recording footage to the cloud for up to 30 days starts from $3 / £2.50 per month with the Ring Protect service.

 If you want a compact indoor camera which might occasionally need to be positioned outside (or under a leaky roof) then look no further than the updated Wyze Cam’s v3.
 This is a compact 1080P cube camera which is IP65-rated for weatherproofing and able to capture color even in the dark thanks to what Wyze calls a Starlight CMOS sensor, and its f/1.6 maximum aperture.
 There are two switchable infrared wavelengths built-in, for near and far illumination, so re-positioning the camera in and out poses no risk.
 The ‘near’ one makes things hard to see, so perhaps better for baby monitoring.
 Mounting is straightforward too; there is a magnetic mount or screw mount.
 The two-way talk system makes use of a simultaneous speaker/mic system rather than push-to-talk.
 All these are great features, well realized, but the choice of inserting a microSD or using the subscription service is really appreciated.
 In most respects it beats the fairly recent Wyze Cam Outdoor, too, unless you need a battery-powered system.